harshlatarohilla/emoji-crew/README.md

-# Emoji Browser
+# Emoji Crew

-Emoji Browser is a React web application that allows users to conveniently list and browse emojis.
+Emoji Crew is a React web application that allows users to conveniently list and browse emojis.
 It fetches emoji data from a web API and displays the emojis in a paginated list.
 Users can filter emojis by category and search for emojis based on keywords.
-The application uses Chakra UI for designing the emoji cards and provides a copy-to-clipboard functionality for the HTML code of each emoji.
+The application uses Chakra UI for designing the emoji cards and provides a copy-to-clipboard functionality for the HTML code and Unicode of each emoji.

 ## Features

 - Fetches emoji data from a web API and displays emojis in a paginated list.
 - Allows users to filter emojis by category using a dropdown select.
 - Enables users to search for emojis based on keywords using a search bar.
+- displays emoji cards neatly with emoticon and their brief names
-- Provides emoji cards with information like name, category, and HTML code.
+- Provides with detailed information emoji cards when brief emoji cards are clicked like name, category, group, and HTML code.
 - Allows users to copy the HTML code of each emoji to the clipboard by clicking on it.
 - Implements pagination for displaying 10 emojis per page and provides navigation buttons.